nicinabox/boxcar/docs/install.md

 layout: docs
 title: "Install Boxcar"
 permalink: install/
-excerpt: Telnet or SSH to your unRAID machine, then run the installer.
 ---

+Telnet or SSH to your unRAID machine, then run the installer.

 ## Prerequisite